Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: Problem Formulation

 \section{Problem Formulation}

-In this section, we formulate an optimization problem aimed at maximizing the EE by jointly optimizing the power allocation for all UEs and the AP-UE associations.
-This is subject to meeting a minimum sum SE requirement.
-The optimization problem is expressed as:
+In this section, we formulate a comprehensive optimization problem that maximizes the energy efficiency by jointly optimizing three critical decision variables: power allocation coefficients $\bm{\eta^{u}}$, AP-UE association matrix $\textbf{D}$, and AP activation vector $\textbf{s}$.
+The optimization is subject to meeting both system-level sum spectral efficiency requirements and per-user minimum SE constraints, while also incorporating practical fronthaul limitations.
+The problem is expressed as: